Treadmill Workout Tips

 As we all know, doing warm-ups is vital in preparing your body for the tedious physical activity ahead of you, helping to decrease your risk of injury.
 On the other hand, cool-downs are designed to help you recover faster and safer.

-To do a proper warm-up, it is recommended that you walk for 3 minutes, jog for 3 minutes and apply the 3 x 20/40s principle, which means three sets of running fast for 20 seconds and taking a rest for 40 seconds.
+For an appropriate warm-up, it is recommended that you walk for 3 minutes, jog for 3 minutes, and apply the 3 x 20/40s principle, which means three sets of running fast for 20 seconds and resting for 40 seconds.

 For a proper cool-down, it is recommended that you spend the last few minutes of your workout walking on the treadmill.